 Setting High Reductions Targets for Retail & Manufacturing Industries

-Under this bill, manufacturers and retailers in California would need to reduce their output of single-use plastic by 75 percent by 2030.
+Under this bill, manufacturers and retailers in California would need to reduce the output of non-recyclable single-use plastic by 75 percent by 2030.
+The bill also establishes rising single-use reductions and recycling rates for companies.

 This measure would redefine and standardize what’s recyclable in the state around what has resale value.
 What’s often misunderstood about recycling is that it’s less about what can be recycled in a lab and more about whether there is enough value in the material to make it worth recycling.
 Without resale value for plastics, we will not see circularity, and they should not be considered recyclable.
 For example, plastics with the numbers 3-7 have virtually no recycling markets domestically or abroad – so although they are technically recyclable, they are not practically recyclable.